The Regularity problem for second order elliptic operators with complex-valued bounded measurable coefficients: Introduction

 Throughout the paper $L$ will be an elliptic divergence form elliptic operator with bounded, measurable, complex-valued, $t$-independent coefficients.
 We shall assume, in addition, that the solutions to $Lu=0$ in $\reu$ are locally H\"older continuous in the following sense.
 Assume that $Lu=0$ in $\reu$ in the weak sense and $B_{2R}(X)\subset \reu$, $X\in \reu$, $R>0$.
 Then

 for some constants $\mu>0$ and $C>0$.
 In particular, one can show that for any $p>0$

-We shall refer to property \eqref{eq1.6} by saying that the solutions (or, slightly abusing the terminology, the operator) satisfy the De Giorgi-Nash-Moser bounds.
+We shall refer to property \eqref{eq1.6} by saying that the solutions (or, slightly abusing the terminology, the operator) satisfy the De Giorgi-Nash-Moser (or DG/N/M) bounds.
 Respectively, the constants $C$ and $\mu$ in \eqref{eq1.6}, \eqref{eq1.7} will be referred to as the De Giorgi-Nash-Moser constants of $L$.
 Finally, following \cite{AAAHK}, \cite{HMiMo}, \cite{HMM}, we shall normally refer to the following collection of quantities: the dimension, the ellipticity, and the De Giorgi-Nash-Moser constants of $L$, $L^*$ collectively as the {\it ``standard constants"}.

 We note that the De Giorgi-Nash-Moser bounds are not necessarily satisfied for all elliptic PDEs with complex $t$-independent coefficients \cite{F, MNP, HMMc}.
 However, \eqref{eq1.6}, \eqref{eq1.7} always hold when the coefficients of the underlying equation are real \cite{DeG,Na,Mo}, and the constants depend quantitatively only upon ellipticity and dimension (for this result, the matrix $A$ need not be $t$-independent).
 Moreover, \eqref{eq1.6} (which implies \eqref{eq1.7}) is stable under small complex perturbations of the coefficients in the $L^\infty$ norm (see, e.g., \cite{Gi}, Chapter VI, or \cite{A1}).
 Thus, in particular, \eqref{eq1.6}-\eqref{eq1.7} hold automatically, e.g., for small complex perturbations of real elliptic coefficients.
-We also note that in the $t$-independent setting that we consider here, the interior the De Giorgi-Nash-Moser/M estimates hold always when the ambient dimension $n+1=3$ (see \cite[Section 11]{AAAHK}).
+We also note that in the $t$-independent setting that we consider here, the interior the De Giorgi-Nash-Moser estimates hold always when the ambient dimension $n+1=3$ (see \cite[Section 11]{AAAHK}).

-The solutions to elliptic operators with {\it real} coefficients (and their complex perturbations) also satisfy the {\it boundary H\"older continuity condition:}